Leafpub/saga/README.md

 > **Saga** is a theme designed to look beautiful with all your media, be it a collection of images, a video you've embedded or that nice panorama you took yesterday.

-This version of Saga has been forked from [@Reedyn's original design](https://github.com/Reedyn/Saga) to run on Postleaf.
+This version of Saga has been forked from [@Reedyn's original design](https://github.com/Reedyn/Saga) to run on Leafpub.